 Radiology groups have traditionally operated in a business-to-business model where patients’ bills were paid largely by various government and private insurance payers.
-Radiologists previously knew who to bill and what to expect in the way of payment from payers, but today’s payer landscape has been transformed as well.
+Radiologists previously knew who to bill and what to expect in the way of payment from payers, but today’s payer landscape has been transformed to business-to-consumer.
 As patients have been encouraged to take responsibility for the value of their healthcare purchasing decisions, so too have insurance companies used the notion of “consumer-managed healthcare” to shift the responsibility for payment to the patient by implementing high-deductible plans and health savings accounts.
 Currently, radiologists find themselves increasingly working in this new business-to-consumer model, and they need to transform themselves and excel in their ability to connect, bill, and collect from thousands of individual payers rather than scores of corporate payers.

 Billing and payment for radiology procedures are often overlooked aspects of the patient experience…and may be the reason that many radiologists are seeing increases in patient complaints and their bad debt year over year.
 Confusing medical bills and frustrating collection processes can derail satisfactory clinical experiences in the hospital or at an imaging center.
 Disgruntled patients unsettled by complex bills — then collection letters and poor interactive voice technology phone calls — are less likely to understand their financial responsibilities, and subsequently, less likely to pay on time or at all.